 - Find out if there is a local Cycling UK campaigner and/or cycle campaign group and involve the

 - Collect a library/leaflets on:

 - Find out more about your workforce via a cycling survey.
 What's stopping other people from cycling?
-How can the BUG help?
+How can the cycling group help?